 The Executive Yuan, Taiwan's Cabinet, is the main policymaking arm of government, and consists of the Premier, Vice Premier, Ministry and Commission Chairs, and Ministers without Portfolio.
-Its members are presidential appointees in the American style rather than elected representatives.
-Currently, there are nine ministries and 24 other agencies under the Executive Yuan.
+Its members are presidential appointees rather than elected representatives.
+Currently, there are 12 ministries and 20 other agencies under the Executive Yuan.

 The Legislative Yuan is Taiwan's law-making body, or parliament.
-It comprises 113 legislators, elected to four-year terms from a mixture of single-member electorates and proportional representation seats.
+It comprises 113 legislators from a mixture of single-member electorates and proportional representation seats.
 In addition to making laws, the Legislative Yuan's functions include questioning government officials and ministers on policies; reviewing budgetary bills and audit reports, and confirming presidential nominations to top government posts.
 It also has the power to impeach the president or vice president.

 There are two main political parties in Taiwan.
-The modern Kuomintang (KMT), evolved from the former military government Nationalist Party.
+The modern Kuomintang (KMT) evolved from the former military government Nationalist Party.
 The KMT's support base is in northern Taiwan, where the Nationalist government and its supporters from the mainland established their new capital, Taipei.
-The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises that had been established under the Nationalist government.
+The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises that had been established under its leadership.

 The pro-democracy movement of the 1970s and 80s gave rise to the Democratic Progressive Party (DPP).
 The DPP's support base is in southern Taiwan, particularly among the "Taiwanese" communities established prior to the arrival of the "mainlanders" in 1949.
 As a result, some elements within the DPP support Taiwan's de jure independence from China.
 The DPP held power from 2000 to 2008 under President Chen Shui-bian, whose leanings towards independence heightened tensions with China.
-The DPP's broader policy agenda is generally socially progressive, focusing on issues such as social inequality and the environment.
+The DPP's broader policy agenda is generally socially progressive, focusing on issues such as social inequality, the environment, and economic and trade diversification.

-Most governments recognise the PRC as the sole legal government of China and do not recognise Taiwan.
-Currently 22 states recognise Taiwan as the Republic of China (ROC): Belize, Burkina Faso, Dominican Republic, El Salvador, Guatemala, Haiti, Holy See, Honduras, Kiribati, Marshall Islands, Nauru, Nicaragua, Palau, Panama, Paraguay, Sao Tome and Principe, Solomon Islands, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland and Tuvalu.
+Most governments and the United Nations recognise the PRC as the sole legal government of China.
+Currently 21 states recognise Taiwan as the Republic of China (ROC): Belize, Burkina Faso, Dominican Republic, El Salvador, Guatemala, Haiti, Holy See, Honduras, Kiribati, Marshall Islands, Nauru, Nicaragua, Palau, Panama, Paraguay, Solomon Islands, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland and Tuvalu.

-Taiwan maintains extensive unofficial ties with countries that do not recognise it, focusing on trade, investment, culture and cooperation in non-political areas.
+Taiwan maintains extensive unofficial ties with countries that do not recognise the Republic of China, focusing on trade, investment, culture and cooperation in non-political areas.
 Taiwan has more than 100 representative offices in over 70 countries, including four offices in Australia (Canberra, Brisbane, Melbourne and Sydney), which have the title "Taipei Economic and Cultural Office" (TECO).

 Since 1971, when the PRC replaced the ROC in the United Nations, Taiwan has not been a member of any UN bodies, for which statehood is a requirement.
 Since 2009, Taiwan has been invited to attend the World Health Assembly as an observer.

 Taiwan acceded to the World Trade Organization (WTO) as the "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu" with effect from 1 January 2002.
-Since its admission to the Asia Pacific Economic Cooperation (APEC) in November 1991 as "Chinese Taipei", Taiwan has played a positive and constructive role in APEC activities (China and Hong Kong were also admitted at the 1991 APEC meeting).
+As “Chinese Taipei”, Taiwan has been a member economy of the Asia Pacific Economic Cooperation (APEC) since November 1991 (China and Hong Kong were also admitted at the 1991 APEC meeting).

 Until the mid-1960s Taiwan's economy was dominated by agriculture, especially rice and sugar production.
-One of Asia's 'Four Tigers', the development of export-oriented manufacturing transformed Taiwan's economy and labour force into one defined by urban and industrial production.
-By the 1980s Taiwan began exporting its low-technology manufacturing offshore, especially to China.
+One of Asia's “Four Tigers”, the development of export-oriented manufacturing transformed Taiwan's economy and labour force into one defined by urban and industrial production.
+By the 1980s Taiwan began relocating its low-technology manufacturing offshore, especially to China.
 More recently there has been a trend for some of Taiwan's more advanced, high-tech industries to follow suit.
-Today Taiwan is also increasingly a tertiary economy, with services accounting for almost 70 per cent of national output and over half of all employment.
-Taiwan's GDP for 2013 is estimated to be US$489.7 billion in current prices, with a population of 23.3 million and estimated per capita GDP of US$20,706.
+Today Taiwan is also increasingly a tertiary economy, with services accounting for over 60 per cent of GDP.
+Taiwan's GDP rose one per cent in 2016 to US$519 billion, and is forecast to grow a further 1.5 - 2 per cent in 2017.
+Its current population is 23.5 million.

 Agriculture receives government assistance including import protection and domestic support.
 Import protection involves high tariff rates, tariff-rate quotas and special safeguard measures.
-Taiwan’s average tariff on agricultural products is 22.1 per cent (WTO definition).
+Taiwan’s average tariff on agricultural products is 22.1 per cent, as defined by WTO.
 Domestic support in Taiwan includes price stabilisation measures, subsidised loans and inputs, and income support for senior farmers.
 Government intervention continues to focus on rice.

 Taiwan is relatively open to foreign investment.
-Foreign Direct Investment (FDI) in Taiwan totalled US$5.56 billion in 2012.
-The largest foreign investors in Taiwan are the United States, British Overseas Territories in the Caribbean, the Netherlands and Japan.
+Foreign Direct Investment (FDI) in Taiwan totalled US$72 billion in 2015.
+The largest foreign investors in Taiwan are territories in the Caribbean, the United States, the Netherlands and Japan.
 Taiwan has relatively few restrictions, although foreign businesses periodically raise concerns about red tape and the slow progress of deregulation in a number of sectors, including telecommunications and financial services.
 For the most part, foreign investment application and approval processes are straight-forward.
-(Taiwan ranked 16th out of 189 economies in the World Bank's Ease of Doing Business Index as at June 2013).
+(Taiwan ranked 11th out of 190 economies in the World Bank's Ease of Doing Business Index as at June 2016).

-Taiwan was Australia's 7th largest merchandise export market and 14th-largest source of merchandise imports in 2013.
-Australia's merchandise exports to Taiwan in 2013 were worth A$7.4 billion.
-Major exports were coal, iron ore, aluminium and crude petroleum.
+Taiwan was Australia's ninth-largest merchandise export market and 15th-largest source of merchandise imports in 2015-16.
+Australia's merchandise exports to Taiwan in 2015-16 were worth A$6.5 billion.
+Major exports were coal, iron ore, copper ores and concentrates and aluminium.
 Australia continued as a major exporter of agricultural products to Taiwan, the most important items being beef, wheat and dairy.
-Australian food and lifestyle products are increasingly popular in Taiwan, with medicaments, including items such as vitamins and health supplements, becoming a major export item worth A$271 million in 2013.
-Imports from Taiwan were worth A$3.9 billion in 2013.
-Key imports include telecommunications equipment, refined petroleum, cycles, and computers.
+Australian food and lifestyle products are increasingly popular with health-conscious consumers in Taiwan, with health supplements, food and beverages performing well.
+Merchandise imports from Taiwan were worth A$4.6 billion in 2015-16.
+Key imports include refined petroleum, telecommunications equipment and computers.
 Australia's prominence in the supply of resources and primary products to Taiwan, and the significant value of Taiwan's high-technology exports to Australia, underpin the complementary nature of the trading relationship between the two economies.

-Two-way services trade totalled A$957 million in the 2012-2013 financial year (A$647 million in Australian exports to Taiwan and A$310 million in imports from Taiwan).
-Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (and as at 30 June 2013 there were 35,761 WHM visa holders from Taiwan—up 59.7% on the previous year).
+Two-way services trade totalled A$1.3billion in the 2015-16 financial year (A$1.0 billion in Australian exports to Taiwan and A$236 million in imports from Taiwan).
+Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (Taiwan is a large source country for WHM with over 22,000 visas issued in 2015-16).

 Two-way foreign investment is showing signs of growth, albeit from a low base.
-Taiwan investment in Australia was A$5 billion in 2012.
-There have been a number of recent announcements of Taiwanese investments, including in Australian resources projects.
+Taiwan investment in Australia was A$7.4 billion in 2015.
+There have been a number of significant announcements of Taiwanese investments, including in Australian resources projects.
 In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
 Taiwan’s largest private company, Formosa Plastics Groups, is also a significant investor in Australia’s resource sector, having committed to invest A$1.26 billion into the Pilbara region with Fortescue Metals Group in August 2013.
-Australian investment in Taiwan in 2012 stood at A$3.7 billion.
-The largest Australian investors are the Macquarie Group and ANZ.
-Macquarie has a stake in one of Taiwan's leading cable and digital TV operators – Taiwan Broadband Communications, and also has investments in wind farms and container terminals.
-ANZ has been in Taiwan since 1980 and was the largest foreign investor in Taiwan in 2012 investing $333 million to upgrade its retail banking operation from a branch to a subsidiary.
+Australian investment in Taiwan in 2015 stood at A$5.6 billion.
+The largest Australian investors are ANZ and the Macquarie Group.

 Australia holds annual Bilateral Economic Consultations with Taiwan.
 The consultations cover a wide range of issues, including market access, investment and agriculture.
 Both sides also hold Joint Energy and Minerals, Trade and Investment Cooperation Consultations (JEMTIC) and an Agricultural Working Group meeting to support trade and investment in these sectors.
 The Australian Government supports the work of the Australia-Taiwan Business Council and encourages trade and investment in Taiwan.
 Arrangements with Taiwan to facilitate trade cover issues such as quarantine and double taxation.